InnoPQ HDRmaster by FF Pictures

 - Export single video frames to uncompressed 16 Bit TIFF files for further analysis (including encoding artifacts) or comparison against the reference in color grading systems or encoding workflows

-- prepare HDR videos for Youtube upload (note: it must be high profile AVC encoded, preferably in 10 Bit)
+- prepare HDR videos for Youtube upload (note: it must be high profile AVC or HEVC/H265 encoded, preferably in 10 Bit)

 You won’t find any other tool that is capable of these functions and still affordable for small businesses.